AllMorgan

 Visit our online store here and grab some honey and candles while your’re at it.

-As much as I’d like to claim this idea, I cannot.
-I was at my beekeepers Christmas party and a member came in with pieces that he said he made 5 years ago.
+As much as I’d like to claim the original idea, I cannot.
+I was at my beekeepers Christmas party around 2016 and a member came in with pieces that he said he made 5 years prior.
 They were just cut pieces of pine, un-assembled, and unpainted.
 They were single deep box Langstroth bee hive Christmas ornaments.
 Each had a bottom board, a deep box, and a garden-style lid.
 He allowed members to take them and assemble them at home.
 Of course, I took one and immediately thought of all the changes I wanted to make to it.

 I keep no secrets here… the process I used to replicate these was simple if you have a workshop and some basic tools.
 Here is the process I used, and I’m sure anyone could make improvements to make these their own.